hedonicadapter/dotfiles/readme.md

 Non-minimalist without being cluttered
 + Transparent, blurry, and grainy everything (firefox, discord, obsidian, kitty)
 + Extremely minimal space saving firefox theme forked from Firefox Alpha
-+ Wallpaper cycling from folder script
++ Auto-picks wallpapers from a folder based on its brightness and time of day (not for sleep neglectors)
 + Neovim kaomoji active tab indicator
 + Neovim color coded mode indicators
 + Fonts with ligatures and cursive variants